Updated 28 May 2019

 Assess whether nutrients were under or over applied at the end of the season.
 Look back at the N, P, K and S applications for a crop to check if you used the most profitable combination of nutrients.

-Feedback questions: Does this seem reasonable?
+Feedback questions: Feedback questions: Do the at-sowing rates seem reasonable?
+Are the soil test values appropriate or is there missing information?
+Is it too simple or too complicated?
+Is it easy to follow?
+Does it reflect the responses you have seen in the HRZ?
+Is this useful?
+Does this seem reasonable?
 Is it close to the sorts of application rates used?
 Are the soil test levels used reasonable from your experience?
 Is it easy to follow?
 Is this useful?

-Download the HRZ nutrients ‘evaluation’ tool as an Excel file.
+Download the HRZ nutrients ‘planning & evaluation’ tool (1) as an Excel file.

 Help improve the fertiliser decision tools